AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 4 Grit, d6 STR, d6 DEX, d8 WIL

-Blood Sucking Proboscis (d8), steps up STR on Critical Damage
+Blood Sucking Proboscis (d8), steps up STR on Wounds

 * A mosquito-cat hybrid the size of a cow.
 * Emulates speech by vibrating its wings, which it uses to ask riddles.